 Check out sites where homes may be listed for sale by owner.
 Sites like Zillow, Redfin, or even Craigslist.
 You just might find your perfect home thinking outside the box!
 Often, people who list their homes this way will offer your realtor a smaller percentage than they are accustomed to.
 Your realtor, perhaps, would rather show and sell you a home where they can make their full 3%.

 As we watched the same two vehicles descend our hill, the call came.
 ‘Thank you, we are done viewing your home.’
-Blake pulled up from the opposite direction on his return from work and spotted us.
+Steve pulled up from the opposite direction on his return from work and spotted us.
 What a commotion!